Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

 \subsection{Experimental conditions for Japanese systems}

-\paragraph{\textbf{Database}} For the Japanese speech corpus, we chose the ATR Ximera corpus \cite{kawai2006ximera}, the same Japanese speech corpus used in the previous experiment \cite{DBLP:conf/icassp/YasudaWTY19}.
+\paragraph{\textbf{Database}} For the Japanese speech corpus, we chose the ATR Ximera corpus \cite{kawai2006ximera}, the same Japanese speech corpus used in our previous experiment \cite{DBLP:conf/icassp/YasudaWTY19}.
 This corpus contains 28,959 utterances or around 46.9 hours in total duration from a female speaker.
 We also used the same settings as in the previous research.
 For linguistic features, we used phonemes and accentual type labels from manually annotated labels \cite{Luong2018}.
 We trimmed the beginning and ending silences from the utterances, after which the duration of the corpus was reduced to 33.5 hours.
-We used 27,999 utterances for training, 480 for validation, and 141 for testing.
+We used 27,999 utterances for training, 480 for validation, and 480 for testing.
+All 480 samples in the test set were used for an objective evaluation, and 141 samples in the test set were used for a subjective evaluation.